 PROBE, S.A.
 DE C.V Listed by krybit Ransomware Group

 On June 10, 2026, the ransomware group Krybit added PROBE, S.A.
-DE C.V. to its leak site, confirming that it had exfiltrated internal files from the Salvadoran family-owned company during a ransomware attack.
+DE C.V. to its leak site, claiming that it had exfiltrated internal files from the Salvadoran family-owned company during a ransomware attack.

 Public reporting indicates that PROBE, S.A.
 DE C.V., founded in 1978 and headquartered in San Salvador, El Salvador, had sensitive internal documents stolen.
 The Krybit leak site lists the company and has begun publishing samples of the stolen data.
 Available reporting describes the incident as a classic ransomware operation involving both encryption of systems and exfiltration of files for extortion.
 Exact victim counts within the company remain unknown, and the precise volume of data exposed has not been disclosed.
 The listing appeared on the group’s onion site, which serves as its primary public shaming platform.